 - Burning releases environmental toxins – In many parts of the world, disposable menstrual products are burned by individuals or in incinerators along with other waste; this causes dioxins and other chemicals to be released which creates toxic ash and fumes.
 Read more about incineration here.

 What are the alternatives?

-Cloth pads do not contact the skin with any plastics and therefore eliminate the risk of exposure to its potentially hazardous substances like dioxins, BPA, etc. When cloth pads are washed well, dried in direct sunlight and stored properly, they are perfectly hygienic.
+Cloth pads do not contact the skin with any plastics and therefore eliminate the risk of exposure to potentially hazardous substances like dioxins, BPA, etc. When cloth pads are washed well, dried in direct sunlight, and stored properly, they are perfectly hygienic.

 Make the switch today!